ISecOkayamaUniv/ELiPS/README.md

 This is expected that it will work any 64bit Unix distribution Ububtu.
 Autotools installation may vary for Linux.
 Please keep in mind that it is still in developing phase.
-If found any bug related to installation, please infrom in `yuto_takahashi@s.okayama-u.ac.jp`
+If found any bug related to installation, please infrom in `daichi_hattori@s.okayama-u.ac.jp`

 1. Follow the instructions to install `GMP` library.
 Latest vesion is ok.